 (a) Customer.
 “Customer” shall mean the party(ies) identified as the customer in the Purchase Agreement.

 (b) Rollmeister.
-“Rollmeister” shall mean Rollmeister., Inc., Wisconsin corporation.
+“Rollmeister” shall mean Rollmeister, Inc., Wisconsin corporation.

 (c) Services.
 “Services” shall mean the roll maintenance, repair or other services which Rollmeister is to provide to Customer under or pursuant to the Purchase Agreement.

+(d) Goods.
+“Goods” shall mean moveable tangible personal property identified in the Purchase Agreement.

 3) AGREEMENT.
-The Purchase Agreement governs the sale or other provisions of the Services by Rollmeister to Customer.
+The Purchase Agreement governs the sale of Goods or provision of the Services by Rollmeister to Customer.
 The provisions of the Purchase Agreement are in lieu of and replace any and all terms and conditions contained in any documents(s) issued at any time by Customer (and including, without limitation, any request for proposal, invitation to bid, purchase order, term sheet or specifications), which contradict any provision of these Terms and Conditions.
-Any additional or different terms or conditions contained in any document(s) issued at any time by Customer are hereby objected to by Rollmeister, shall be wholly inapplicable to the sale or other provisions of the services by Rollmeister to Customer, and shall not be binding in any way on Rollmeister.
+Any additional or different terms or conditions contained in any document(s) issued at any time by Customer are hereby objected to by Rollmeister, shall be wholly inapplicable to the sale the sale of the Goods or provision of the Services by Rollmeister to Customer, and shall not be binding in any way on Rollmeister.
 Neither Rollmeister’s commencement of performance nor delivery shall operate or be construed as an acceptance of any terms or conditions contained in any document(s) issued at any time by Customer.

 4) ACCEPTANCE BY CUSTOMER.
-Acceptance by Customer of the Purchase Agreement may be evidenced by any of the following: (a) written acceptance received by Rollmeister within the period of time, if any, specified in the Purchase Agreement; (b) commencement by Rollmeister of provision of the Services unless Customer, within ten (10) days after Customer’s receipt of the Purchase Agreement, notifies Rollmeister in writing of Customer’s objection to the terms of the Purchase Agreement; (c) receipt by Rollmeister of Customer’s down payment for the Services; (d) shipment by Rollmeister of, and Customer’s acceptance of, or payment of all or any part of the price of the serviced equipment; or (e) any other conduct by Customer which recognizes the existence of a contract between Rollmeister and Customer with respect to the subject matter hereof.
+Acceptance by Customer of the Purchase Agreement may be evidenced by any of the following: (a) written acceptance received by Rollmeister within the period of time, if any, specified in the Purchase Agreement; (b) commencement by Rollmeister of provision of the Services or sourcing or manufacturing of the Goods or any part thereof unless Customer, within ten (10) days after Customer’s receipt of the Purchase Agreement, notifies Rollmeister in writing of Customer’s objection to the terms of the Purchase Agreement; (c) receipt by Rollmeister of Customer’s down payment for the Goods or Services; (d) shipment by Rollmeister of, and Customer’s acceptance of, or payment of all or any part of the price of the Goods or of the serviced equipment; or (e) any other conduct by Customer which recognizes the existence of a contract between Rollmeister and Customer with respect to the subject matter hereof.

 5) ACCEPTANCE BY ROLLMEISTER.
 No document(s) issued at any time by Customer (and including, but not limited to, any request for proposal, invitation to bid, purchase order, term sheet or specifications), nor any offer to sell or agreement or contract of sale (separate from the Purchase Agreement), shall be binding on Rollmeister unless expressly accepted in writing by a duly authorized representative of Rollmeister at Rollmeister’s principal offices located in Neenah, Wisconsin.